 Made to order in the shop, candy floss, known as cotton candy in North America, is the star topping.
 Eating a cone or cup with candy floss on top will make the most sophisticated adult feel like a kid at the circus.
 At least that’s how we felt while eating a cup of yogurt drizzled with caramel sauce and topped with a candy floss crown.

 Though ice cream is the shop’s main event, Rocambolesc Gelateria also serves a treat called Panet – a hot brioche stuffed with cool ice cream and lots of toppings.
-Trust us, you will want to try a Panet during your visit.
+Trust us, you’ll want to try a Panet during your visit.

 Rocambolesc Gelateria is always crowded but is well worth the queue.
-Not everybody can score a reservation and experience the exclusive El Celler de Can Roca menu while visiting Girona in Spain, but everybody can enjoy the Roca family’s world-class ice cream.
+While not everybody can score a reservation and experience the exclusive El Celler de Can Roca menu while visiting Girona in Spain, anybody and everybody can enjoy the Roca family’s world-class ice cream.

 Watch our YouTube video to see what it’s like to eat crazy, cool ice cream at Rocambolesc Gelateria in Girona.

 Plan Your Girona Trip

 Saveur Magazine’s BEST TRAVEL BLOG award winners Daryl and Mindi Hirsch share their culinary travel experiences and recipes on their website 2foodtrippers.
 Since launching the site in 2012, they’ve traveled to over 40 countries in their quest to bring readers a unique taste of the world.